 It’s also true that ALL of us make mistakes and screw up and deserve a chance to fix whatever wrongs we have done.

-, I break down exactly WHY marriage is worth all the hard work.
+In a recent article, I break down exactly WHY marriage is worth all the hard work.
 I show proven statistics of how you will physically and mentally benefit from working through challenges and creating a strong marriage.